-Environmental, Water Resources, and Coastal Engineering
+Research Facilities for Environmental, Water Resources, and Coastal Engineering

 Environmental Engineering Laboratory

 Research facilities in the Civil Engineering Department include over 6000 sq. ft. of laboratory space devoted to environmental chemistry and microbiology.
-The Environmental Engineering Laboratory has equipment for research on water and wastewater treatment, contaminant transport and site remediation,refuse decomposition, anaerobic microbiology, analytical chemistry, and applied molecular microbial ecology.
+The Environmental Engineering Laboratory has equipment for research on water and wastewater treatment, contaminant transport and site remediation, refuse decomposition, anaerobic microbiology, analytical chemistry, and applied molecular microbial ecology.

 Hydraulics Laboratory

-Students learn first-hand in the Hydraulics Laboratory (located in Mann Hall 108) about fluid viscosity, hydrostatics, and the conservation of mass, momentum and energy for both pipe flows and flows in open channels.
+Students learn first-hand in the Hydraulics Laboratory (located in Mann Hall 108) about fluid viscosity, hydrostatics, and the conservation of mass, momentum, and energy for both pipe flows and flow in open channels.
 Recent acquisitions using student-supported educational technology funds have included equipment for investigating jet impingement and Reynolds number in fluids as well as a new lab-scale flume for exploration of uniform flow, hydraulic jumps, and flow controls.
 The lab enables small groups of students to work in teams.
 In the near term we are investigating the inclusion of computational modeling so that students will be able to: (1) validate models with experimental measurements; and (2) explore the effect of design changes in simple systems on fluid dynamics.

 Portable Mobile Source Emissions Laboratory